plackyhacker/plackyhacker.github.io/reversing/sync-breeze-reversing-2.md

 }
 ```

-Again, this can seem very trivial but for longer blocks, or multiple blocks it can help to understand the flow of the instructions and the variables.
+Again, this can seem very trivial but for longer blocks, or multiple blocks it can help to understand the flow of the instructions and the variables being used/accessed.

 **WIP: Currently reverse engineering and writing at the same time!**